How Best to Work with Your In-House Publicist

 Lastly, listen to your publicist.
 If they have experience, they know how best to position you and your book.
 If you strongly disagree with what they are saying, talk about it and try to come to an agreement but don’t just tell them you know best and disregard their expertise.
 They are there to help you, and want to sell your book – be kind.

-If you are looking for more focused attention and someone who will spend a lot more time working on only your book, that's where an independent publcist comes in.
-While I very much appreciate the years of experience and skills I attained as an in-house publicist, I started my own company because I wanted to be able to work more closely with authors, and really give them more individual attention so we could achieve greater things.
+If you are looking for more focused attention and someone who will spend a lot more time working on only your book, that's where an independent publicist comes in.
+While I very much appreciate the years of experience and skills I attained as an in-house publicist, I started my own business because I wanted to be able to work more closely with authors, and really give them more individual attention so we could achieve greater results.
 It's important to know how to work with both an in-house publicist and independent publicist in order to get the best results possible.
+Despite some myths out there, there's no conflict with having an outside publicist - they usually work with the in-house staff very easily and the in-house publicist appreciates having the extra support.

-Carina Sammartino is President and Founder of Parallel 33 Public Relations & Literary Services.
+Carina Sammartino is President of Parallel 33 Public Relations & Literary Services.
 Find her at www.parallel33pr.com.